open-education-hub/ccas/CCAS_pandoc_cleaned.md

 >     n<-2*J            # the total sample size
 >     Nsim<- 40000      # the number of simulations for power computations
 >
-> Rather than head straight for the ancova, start with a simpler case,
+> Rather than head straight for the ANCOVA, start with a simpler case,
 > namely ignoring the covariate ( $x $
 > ) and merely doing a regular
 > two-sample, two-tailed  $t $
 > -test.
 This should be reasonably similar to
-> the ancova power computations anyway.
+> the ANCOVA power computations anyway.
 >
 >     #
 >     # Next do the power computations just for a regular two-sided, two-sample t-test